 How to Make Toaster Oven Chex Mix

 Start by combining the cereals, nuts, pretzels, and bagel chips in a large bowl.
 Then, melt the butter in a small bowl and stir in the Worcestershire sauce, seasoned salt, garlic powder, and onion powder.

-Pour the butter mixture over the snack mix and stir well.
+Pour the butter mixture over the snack mix and stir gently but well.
 Like really well.
 Spend at least a minute making sure all of the pieces get coated.